Oxonmoot 2016 will be held at St Antony’s College Oxford from Thursday 8th through to Sunday 11th September.

-We are currently developing the programme for this year, but it typically includes: talks, quizzes, lectures, an auction, an art show, workshops, performances, papers, discussions, sales, singing, slideshows, dancing, costuming, gaming and celebrating.
+The programme for this year can be found below, but it typically includes: talks, quizzes, lectures, a silent auction, an art show, workshops, performances, papers, discussions, sales, singing, slideshows, costuming, gaming and celebrating.
 New events confirmed for this year include: a dwarven beard-making workshop with our infamous group of “dwarf” ladies, and a Hungry Hobbit Bake-Off competition, for which all places on the judging panel have already been snapped up by eager members.
 All of this is supplemented by continual eating, drinking and chatting!
 The weekend concludes with a visit to Tolkien’s grave on the Sunday morning – a beautiful and moving end to the event.

-A full schedule, including the talks & papers will be posted by the end of August, please check back soon.
+A full schedule, including a list of the talks & papers can be found here.

 If you have asked to participate in the Masquerade or have now decided to come to the show in a costume, please contact Mike Percival for details on how to do this.